Staplegun-US/site-start/README.md

 * Bower
 * NPM

-After adding any packages, run this to install them:
+After adding any packages, run this to install/update them:
 ```
 bin/install
 ```

 #### Ruby Gems

-File to update when adding package: `Gemfile`
+* File to update when adding package: `Gemfile`
+* Packages get built to: `vendor/bundle/`

 Some gems will include new executable commands, which can be run as follows: